Witness intimidation alleged in murder case

-MASON, MI (WILX) -- Four people are now accused of intimidating witnesses in Bradley Wicks’ homicide.
+Four people are now accused of intimidating witnesses in Bradley Wicks’ homicide.

 Wicks was dropped off at McLaren Greater Lansing Hospital March 30 after he was shot several times.